depauladiasleo/TidyTuesday/README.md

 If you wish to check on the datasets or to have more information on #TidyTuesday, please, refer to the [community repository](https://github.com/rfordatascience/tidytuesday).

-You may follow my contributions on [X profile](https://twitter.com/depauladiasleo) or on my [LinkedIN page](https://twitter.com/depauladiasleo).
+You may follow my contributions on [my X profile](https://twitter.com/depauladiasleo) or on my [LinkedIN page](https://twitter.com/depauladiasleo).

 Comments and suggestions are always welcome!